shagadellic/SolarData/README.md

 Params to reduce cycling in overcast conditions

-new app for on android tablet as part of home automation / IoT hub

-or perhaps a windows / powershell / poshgui solution on said IoT hub
+android or perhaps a windows / powershell / poshgui runs on home automation / IoT hub

 ----------------------------------------------------------------------------------------------------------
 Twitter: @psanders_aus